baberlabs/book-search/README.md

-# book-search
+# Books Search Engine

-A React-based search engine for books, using the Google API
+A React-based search engine for books, using the Google API.